CodeBoy124/phx/README.md

 Please create a GLOBAL instance of `Scope`

 #### **constructor paramaters**
+* $root (string, default ""): What root to use for sources that use a relative url.
 * $type ("css" or "js", default is "css"): The kind of scoped content.
 This can be either "css" or "js"

 #### **example**